Hamiduddin Farahi

 Hamiduddin Farahi (18 November 1863 – 11 November 1930) was an Indian Islamic scholar known for his work on the concept of nazm, or coherence, in the Quran.
+The modernist Farahi school is named after him.

 He was instrumental in producing scholarly work on the theory that the verses of the Quran are interconnected in such a way that each surah, or chapter, of the Quran forms a coherent structure, having its own central theme, which he called umood.
 He also started writing his own exegesis, or tafsir of the Quran which was left incomplete on his death in 1930.
 The muqaddimah, or introduction to this is an important work on the theory of Nazm-ul-Quran.

 Early life and family

 Farahi was born in Phariya (hence the name "Farahi"), a village in the district of Azamgarh district, Uttar Pradesh, India.
 He was the son of Abdul Kareem Sheikh and Muqeema Bibi, and the brother of Rasheeduddin Sheikh.
 He was a cousin of the famous theologian and historian Shibli Nomani, from whom he learned Arabic.
 He was taught Persian from Maulvi Mehdi Husain of Chitara (Azamgarh).
-He travelled to Lahore to study Arabic literature from Maulana Faizul Hasan Saharaupuri, who was considered a master at that time in this field.
+He travelled to Lahore to study Arabic literature from Faizul Hasan Saharaupuri, who was considered a master at that time in this field.
 At the age of twenty-one, he was admitted to the Aligarh Muslim University to study the modern disciplines of knowledge.
-He was recommended by Sir Syed Ahmad Khan, founder of Aligarh Muslim University.
+He was recommended by Syed Ahmad Khan, founder of Aligarh Muslim University.
 Sir Syed wrote that he was sending someone who knew more Arabic and Persian than the professors of the college.
 While studying at the college, Farahi translated parts of At-Tabaqat-ul-Kubra of Ibn Shihab al-Zuhri (784 – 845 AD) into Persian.
 The translation was later included in the college syllabus.
 Farahi eventually graduated from MAO College.